 The sans-serif font is a casual take on the comic book lettering and is generally used for informal documents and children’s materials.
 Unless you’re writing for a children’s book or a comic book, do not use Comic Sans MS!

-The purpose of a web safe font is to make sure what you designed on your website appears exactly as it intended on other devices and platforms.
+The purpose of web safe fonts is to make sure what you designed on your website appears exactly as it intended on other devices and platforms.
 While some fonts might not work, there are a number of great designs that will make the fonts of your site looking great.

 Just promise me you won’t use Comic Sans MS under any circumstance.